openfheorg/openfhe-integer-examples/Contributing.md

 # Workflow for Minor Contributions

 Our workflow for Minor contributions is that developers work in feature branches they create and then submit merge requests.
-All contributions -- be they bug fixes or enhancements -- must be documented in a gitlab issue, before the merge request.
+All contributions -- be they bug fixes or enhancements -- must be documented in a Github issue, before the merge request.

 We require that the code work correctly in all environments before it will be accepted for merging.
 We are working on